What Basic Mechanical Skills Can Save Your Life?

 To check the coolant level, locate the coolant reservoir, usually a translucent tank near the radiator.
 Ensure the engine is cool before opening the reservoir cap.
 If the coolant level is low, add a 50/50 mixture of coolant and water to the proper level.

-See alsoย What Skills Are Needed For Urban Survival?
+See alsoย What Are The Essential Fishing Skills For Food Sustainability?

 Brake fluid check and refill